-THE CIRCLE OF FIRE: a video + worksheet companion to THE FIRESTARTER SESSIONS free for all seekers, groups… you.
+A video + worksheet companion to The Fire Starter Sessions.
+Free for all seekers, groups… you.

 Fire Starter groups are springing up from Fargo to London UK, in living rooms, cafes, via Facebook and Skype.
 I’m so thrilled and honoured.
 It’s one of my shiniest hopes that this book will bring people together in the spirit of clear thinking, feeling and encouragement to take action.

 The gratitude you receive from other is a reflection of your genius.

 The easy way is a direction that leads straight to your Creative Genius.

 Getting clear on how you want to feel is the most creative thing you can do in your life.

 If your goals aren’t synced with the substance of your heart — your Creative Genius — then achieving them won’t matter much.